Koushikakki/smart-canteen-system/README.md

 - Sectioned Menu : Beverages, Breakfast, Main Courses, Snacks, and Desserts.
 - Each item shows : image, title and Price.
 - sections stacked one after another so users scroll down to explore.
+- Add a new item into the list.

 ## Tech stack